 Head of Driving Technologies and Automated Driving at Mercedes-Benz

 In the next steps it will be possible to include public service vehicles, e.g. police cars, as well as vehicle fleets.
-The pilot test will start in January 2020 and continue until the end of winter.

 Car-to-X technology significantly extends the coverage of onboard sensors such as radar or camera systems, as the sensors of other vehicles are used in addition.
 This enables a vehicle to look around the next corner, so to speak.
 In addition to improving traffic safety, the technology in the pilot project could also contribute to environmental protection, as less de-icing salt is used thanks to targeted application.